Nurassyl-lab/Introduction_to_algorithms/README.txt

-h1.py - I used python in order to plot result that I have recoreded using modifiedCode.cpp. result.txt - represents run time of insertion sort and merge sort algorithms
+h1.py - I used python in order to plot result that I have recoreded using modifiedCode.cpp result.txt contains recorded results of insertion sort and merge sort run time